-Each Nurse Resident will complete 4 days of classroom and computer
+Each Nurse Resident will complete four days of classroom and computer

-training, 4 days of didactic training, and a day and a half of Main Line
+training, four days of didactic training, and a day and a half of Main

-Health orientation.
-Nurse Residents will then begin orientation on the
+Line Health orientation.
+Nurse Residents will then begin orientation on

-unit.
-Each Nurse Resident will complete an orientation of at least six
+the unit.
+Each Nurse Resident will complete an orientation of at least